ydb-platform/ydb/ydb/docs/en/core/devops/manual/maintenance-without-downtime.md

 $ ydbops restart
 ```

-The default availability mode will be Strong, minimising the risk of availability loss.
-It can be overridden using the `--availability-mode` parameter.
+The default availability mode is `strong`.
+This mode minimizes the risk of availability loss.
+Use the `--availability-mode` parameter to override the default availability mode.

 The `ydbops` utility will automatically create a maintenance task to restart the entire cluster using the given availability mode.
 As it progresses, the `ydbops` will refresh the maintenance task and acquire exclusive locks on the nodes in the CMS until all nodes are restarted.

 ### Take out a host for maintenance {#host-maintenance}

-To take out a host for maintenance you can use the following algorithm:
+To take out a host for maintenance, follow these steps:

-1) Create a maintenance task using the command:
+1. Create a maintenance task using the command:

     ```bash
     $ ydbops maintenance create --hosts=<fqdn> --duration=<seconds>
     ```

-    This command will create a maintenance task that will acquire an exclusive lock for `<seconds>` seconds on the host with the fully qualified domain name `<fqdn>`.
+    This command creates a maintenance task that will acquire an exclusive lock for `<seconds>` seconds on the host with the fully qualified domain name `<fqdn>`.
-2) After creating a task, you should refresh its state until the lock is taken, using the command:
+2. After creating a task, refresh its state until the lock is taken, using the command:

     ```bash
     $ ydbops maintenance refresh --task-id=<id>
     ```

-    This command will refresh the task with identifier `<id>` and attempt to acquire the required lock.
-When a `PERFORMED` response is received, you can move on to the next item.
+    This command refreshes the task with identifier `<id>` and attempts to acquire the required lock.
+When a `PERFORMED` response is received, proceed to the next step.
-3) Perform host maintenance while the lock is acquired.
+3. Perform host maintenance while the lock is acquired.
-4) After the maintenance is complete, you need to release the lock, using the command:
+4. After the maintenance is complete, release the lock using the command:

     ```bash
     $ ydbops maintenance complete --task-id=<id> --hosts=<fqdn>